• Skip to main content

 3. Then release the catch slowly.

-4. Next, slide the cheesecake off the tin base carefully, try to grab hold of the baking paper bottom (cut out a circle a bit bigger than the base when you line the tin) and you can also use a cake spatula to help you.
-Check the base, if it seems totally solid, carefully remove the baking paper.
+4. Next, slide the cheesecake off the tin base carefully, try to grab hold of the baking paper bottom (cut out a circle a bit bigger than the base when you line the tin).
+If you can’t do that then use two cake spatulas or one and a knife to wedge under the baking paper on the bottom a few inches apart from each other and then slide it off the cake tin base.
+Check the biscuit base, if it seems totally solid, carefully remove the baking paper.
 If not, it’s better to leave the baking paper, so as not to disrupt and break the base which will then lead to the cheesecake filling becoming a bit misshapen.

 Why Not Try?